 The second floor offers furnishings from the court of Judge Isaac C. Parker; an exhibit on the history of the building, Progress in a Small Frontier Town; an excellent collection of 19th century woodworking tools; On the Air, an interactive display depicting the region’s broadcast history; and an exhibit on African-American history in Fort Smith.

-Free parking is available at this location, as well as metered parking spots.
+Free parking is available at this location.